ErhanKurnaz/discord-bot/README.md

 <details>
 <summary>ping</summary>
-Will return the text "pong". this is used to test if the bot is still running and working.
+Will return the text 'pong'. this is used to test if the bot is still running and working.
 ### usage
 ```
 You: !ping